awsdocs/amazon-cognito-developer-guide/doc_source/cognito-user-pools-SAML-session-initiation.md

 1. Amazon Cognito redirects the user to your internal app with an authorization code\.
 You configured your internal app URL as an authorized redirect URL for your app client\.

 1. Your app exchanges the authorization code for Amazon Cognito tokens\.
+For more information, see [Token endpoint](token-endpoint.md)\.